4KSHAT0p/the-true-fallacy/README.md

 # the-true-fallacy
-A game made with C language
+A 2D multiplayer game made with SDL and C.

+score system and gameover effects are not yet completed.